 - The DL Keras Network Learner node for training or fine-tuning deep neural networks within KNIME via Keras.

 - A set of nodes for flexibly creating, editing, executing, and training deep neural networks with user-supplied Python scripts.

 - More than sixty layer nodes you can use to set up your own deep network architecture without writing a single line of code (since version 3.6.0).

 The KNIME Deep Learning - Keras Integration extension can be installed using the KNIME Analytics Platform Update Site where it is listed under KNIME Labs Extensions.

 KNIME executes Keras in a local Python installation which has to be set up manually.
-We recommend setting up a conda environment as described in this blog post.
+We recommend setting up a conda environment as described in this blog post and restarting KNIME after that is done.
 Please note that the KNIME Deep Learning - Keras Integration only supports Python 3.
 It also requires that keras or keras-gpu be installed in the conda environment used by KNIME.
 Using keras (or keras-gpu) version 2.1.6 is highly recommended; however, versions between 2.0.7 and 2.1.6 should also work but are not guaranteed.
 Therefore, a typical command for creating a suitable conda environment could look like this for the GPU version of Keras:

 conda create -y -n py35_knime python=3.5 pandas jedi keras-gpu=2.1.6

 or like this for the CPU version of Keras: